Steven Eggert sent these

 This was how it looked at the Spring AACA National show in Charlotte last year.
 It won it's 1st Junior Award at this meet.
 Dave has shown it at many prestigious shows around the country since and picked up his Senior AACA award this year at the Spring meet.
 Another angle. |

-info has shown up since the original showing, above are
+2010.
+Some new info has shown up since the original

-to shots taken during what was possibly the most recent
+showing, above are to shots taken during what was possibly

-they did add wiring to the rear dash so the car could be
+add wiring to the rear dash so the car could be started

-started from either end.
-At that time it was
+from either end.
+At that time it was drivable but did

 |